HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 4. Fair-isle support.
 For domestic machine-knitting there is a constraint of maximum number of 4 colors to be loaded to a machine.
 	This effects color discretization when uploading images to chart color conversion.

-## 4 Pattern Instructions
+## 5 Pattern Instructions
 ###### Responsible: Helga Ingimundardóttir
-###### Time period: months 13-24
+###### Time period: months 13-18

 ### Description
 Pattern generation of the garment designed in HiDef: Knits

 ### Deliverables and results
 1. Identifying pattern repeats in stitching
+2. Pattern grading
-2. Pattern instructions for hand-knitting
+3. Pattern instructions for hand-knitting
-3. Pattern instructions for domestic machine-knitting
+4. Pattern instructions for domestic machine-knitting
-4. Pattern instructions for commercial manufacturing
+5. Pattern instructions for commercial manufacturing

 ### Project tasks and participants
 Helga Ingimundardóttir is the core developer of all pattern instruction deliverables.
+2. Beta-testing in partnership with Áslaug Einarsdóttir of Icesheep
-2. Beta-testing in partnership with Ragnheiður Eiríksdóttir of Knitting Iceland
+3. Beta-testing in partnership with Ragnheiður Eiríksdóttir of Knitting Iceland
-3. Beta-testing in partnership with Fanney Svansdóttir of Ylur
+4. Beta-testing in partnership with Fanney Svansdóttir of Ylur
-4. Beta-testing in partnership with Glófur/VARMA
+5. Beta-testing in partnership with Glófur/VARMA

-## 5 UI/UX
+## 6 UI/UX
 ###### Responsible: Brennan Novak
 ###### Time period: months 5-17